rkuma183/wilsonmar.github.io/_posts/2016-04-26-user-stories-for-devops.md

 ## Personas

-   * <a href="#Developer">Developer</a>
+How can the organization as a whole more efficiently and effectively handle increasing <strong>complexity</strong>?

+The strategy of "devops" is:

+   * <a href="#Developer">Developers</a> <strong>enabled</strong> with what they need to move quickly.
+      This means multi-disciplinary full-stack skills are necessary among developers.

-   * <a href="#Sysadmin">Sysadmin (ops)</a>
+   * <a href="#Sysadmin">Sysadmin (ops)</a> providing to autonomous developers
+   <strong>shared infrastructure</strong>
+   (networks, switches, DNS, load balancers, LDAP, NTP, CAs, monitoring, logging, etc.).
+   This means increasing efforts toward training, and support rather than simply controlling access to servers.

+   * <a href="#QA">QA (Quality Assurance)</a> integrated among developers
+   to provide the <strong>continuous testing</strong> which
+   provides both early warning and safety-net for faster and more frequent deployments.

-   * <a href="#FinancialSponsor">Financial sponsor</a>
+   * <a href="#FinancialSponsor">Financial sponsor</a> ("management").

 <a name="Developer"></a>

 ## Developer user stories

-* As a developer, when <strong>starting</strong> with a new customer/project, I want to be able to be up and running (full working environment) in **less than 1 hour**.

-* As a developer or end user I want to be able to request an environment and all supporting environments (with networking constructs) on demand or self serviced.
+* As a developer or end user,
+   I can request an environment and all supporting environments (with networking constructs) on demand or self serviced.

-* As a developer, when I need to perform a very small (i.e. cosmetic) change, I want to be able to deploy it in less than 1 hour.
+* As a developer,
+   when I need to perform a very small (i.e. cosmetic) change, I can **deploy** it in less than 1 hour.

-* As a developer, I want to understand the operational environment into which my application will be deployed.

-* As a developer I need to understand **operational requirements** for my application (not just user requirements) (servers, IP addresses, sizes, apps, folders, files, etc.)
+* As a developer
+   I understand **operational requirements** for my application (not just user requirements) (servers, IP addresses, sizes, apps, folders, files, etc.)

+* As a developer,
+   I understand the operational environment into which my application will be deployed.

+* As a developer, when <strong>starting</strong> with a new customer/project, I can be up and running (full working environment) in **less than 1 hour**.

 * As a developer, I need <strong>feedback</strong>
    from operations on the impacts of my application on the **operational environment** so I can improve its behavior over time.
    (memory usage, disk space, network bandwidth usage, etc.)

-* As a developer, I want to be notified when <strong>application performance</strong>
+* As a developer,
+   I am notified when <strong>application performance</strong>
    falls above or below applicable **thresholds**.

-* As a developer, I want to be notified when applications **crash** or are consuming too many resources in a production environment.

-* As a developer, I want to receive periodic reports on application usage so that I can see **trends over time**.

 * As a developer,
+  I am notified when applications **crash** or are consuming too many resources in a production environment.

+* As a developer,
+   I receive periodic reports on application usage so that I can see **trends over time**.

+* As a developer,
-I want to maintain build step configurations in <strong>only one location</strong>
+   I maintain build step configurations in <strong>only one location</strong>
    to reduce the risk of configuration divergence.

+* As a <strike>Sys Admin</strike> Developer,
+   I know what parts of the configuration **can be tuned**.

+* As a <strike>Sys Admin</strike> Developer,
+   I have insight into the internal states and behavior of the applications that are deployed so I can operate and **tune** them most effectively.

+* As a <strike>Sys Admin</strike> Developer,
+   I have an **overview of the application architecture** so that I know which applications depend on which services.

+<a name="QA"></a>

+## Quality Assurance

 <a name="Sysadmin"></a>

 ## System Admin user stories

-* As a Sys Admin, I need to build relationships with the developers so I can have an open and positive relationship with them.
+When a PaaS service such as Amazon/Azure are used, these are provided by those vendors.

-* As a Sys Admin, I want to have an **overview of the application architecture** so that I know which applications depend on which services.
+* As a Sys Admin,

-* As a Sys Admin, I need to know what the developers are working on so I can provide operational requirements and prepare for application deployments.
+   I know the <strong>pattern of developer usage</strong> so I can prepare adequate <strong>capacity</strong>.

-* As a Sys Admin, I need to know what parts of the configuration **can be tuned**.

-* As a Sys Admin, I need insight into the internal states and behavior of the applications that are deployed so I can operate and
-   **tune** them most effectively.

-* As a Sys Admin, I need to know / monitor the state of the application.
+* As a Sys Admin,
+   I know when security anomalies occur so
+   I can protect services from malicious attack.

 <a name="FinancialSponsor"></a>

 ## Financial sponsor stories

-* As a Sponsor, I want to know the scope of various <strong>risks</strong> that exist (with and without DevOps), such as availability, latency, capacity, testability, etc.
+* As a Sponsor, I want to know the scope of various <strong>risks</strong> that exist (such as availability, latency, capacity, testability, etc.) so I can manage investor expectations and allocate adequate reserves.

 * As a Sponsor, I want to know the extent risks have been mitigated.

-* As a Sponsor, I want to know payback from the expense incurred and resulting risk reduction.
+* As a Sponsor, I want to know payback from the expense incurred vs. resulting risk reduction so I can prove we are increasing investor value.

 <a name="Fleshing"></a>